 Asian woman travel nature.
 Travel relax. sit work with a laptop the balcony of the resort.
 View of the field on the Moutain in summer

-The closest thing Thailand has to a digital nomad visa is the new LTR (long-term resident) visa.
-Unfortunately, it's geared toward those with money.
-Applicants must pay a processing fee of 50,000B (approximately US$1380) and show proof of earning US$80,000 per year (or at least US$40,000 per year if they can fulfill other requirements, such as having a master's degree).
+Thailand has a special visa for the so-called “high-potential” individuals.
+It is called LTR (long-term resident) visa, and it’s mostly geared towards investors and high-earning individuals.
+Applicants must pay a processing fee of 50,000B and show proof of earning US$80,000 per year (or at least US$40,000 per year if they can meet other requirements, such as having a master's degree).
 They also need insurance covering US$50,000 and must work in a legally registered company that has an income of no less than US$150 million within the past three years.
-If granted, it allows up to a 10-year stay for skilled professionals who wish to work from Thailand.
+If granted, it allows for a stay of up to 10 years for skilled professionals who wish to work from Thailand.

 Tourist visas can be extended in Thailand